Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

-To search the combined tree structure described in {{combined-tree}}, users do a binary search for the first log entry where the prefix tree at that entry contains the desired key-version pair.
+To search the combined tree structure described in {{combined-tree}}, users do a binary search for the first log entry where the prefix tree at that entry contains the desired pseudonym/key-version pair.
 As such, the entry that a user arrives at through binary search contains the update that they're looking for, even though the log itself is not sorted.